cogdog/dailyblank/README.md

 	<div>
 	<?php echo wp_oembed_get( get_post_meta( get_the_ID(), 'tweet_url', 1 ) );?>
 	</div>

+#### Daily Blank Public Submission Form
+If you create a new Wordpress Page with a permalink of `add` it will be published as a form for your site visitors to suggest new Daily Blanks.
+Any text in the body of this Wordpress Page appears as a prompt for people (see the one for the [DS106 Daily Create](http://daily.ds106.us/add/)).

-#### Creating New Daily Blanks</h2>
+#### Creating Daily Blanks

+You can add to your queue of dailies several ways:

+* Create a new one from scratch
+* Editing one submitted via your public form
+* Recycling previously published ones

-Write new items as normal posts (in the Dashboard they are referred to as "Daily Blanks").
+Write new dailies as normal posts (in the Dashboard they are referred to as "Daily Blanks").
 Keep the title short enough to allow for the inserting of the incremental hashtag:

 ![](wp-content/themes/dailyblank/images/create-daily-blank.jpg "Creating a Daily Blank")